 Batsford Arboretum & Wild Gardens is situated in the north Cotswolds, just over a mile from Moreton-in-Marsh, Gloucestershire.
 Tucked away on a south facing escarpment of the famous Cotswold Hills it contains a treasure of rare and unusual plants and trees.
+Entry into the arboretum is allowed until one hour before closing time, so plan your visit accordingly.

 Lord Redesdale